Morphosyntactic-Variation-in-Englishes/DoVE/README.md

 DOVE was compiled as part of the project [Extra-linguistic triggers of Morphosyntactic Variation in Englishes](https://sites.google.com/site/katlehret/research/MoVE) (MoVE) and was designed for studying the relationship between extra-linguistic triggers and morphosyntactic variation in English varieties, with a focus on language complexity.
 DOVE builds on and complements the information contained in the [electronic World Atlas of Varieties of English ](https://ewave-atlas.org/) (eWAVE), the currently largest database of morphosyntactic features in Englishes (Kortmann et al. 2020).

-> [!NOTE]
->  DOVE v1.0 publishes a subset of the full dataset.
-It samples 17 varieties of English and covers 9 of the extra-linguistic triggers described below.
-The full dataset will be made publicly
-> available in December 2026.

 ### Overview of extra-linguistic triggers

 Table 1: Overview of extra-linguistic triggers by category.
 Numbers provided in parentheses for each operationalised parameter refer to the section number in the documentation of sources.